Mesh hub · FW 0.1.40

 GET /api/gw-diag JSON: gateway firmware, Ethernet link, ingest health, queue depth, mesh counters.

-GET /api/clients JSON: connected nodes — id, chip, fw, RSSI, LQI, packet count, last seen.
+GET /api/clients JSON of connected nodes (id, chip, fw, RSSI, LQI, packet count, last seen).

 GET /api/email JSON: schedule config; POST to update interval / send time.